Skip to main content

 └── test.yml

-The test.yml file contains the configuration for the test case which will be executed when running jalapeno test command.
-The configuration contains for example the values for the template variables which should be used when rendering the recipe.
+The test.yml file contains the configuration for the test case which will be executed when running the jalapeno test command.
+The configuration contains, for example, the values for the template variables which should be used when rendering the recipe.
 The files directory contains the expected files which the recipe should generate.
 You can add more test cases by creating new directories under the tests directory.
 In this case, the test case name is example.

 To update the current recipe output as the expected output to all tests, you can run: